CatswillDesu/zephyr-integration-poc/README.md

 - Create new test cycle you want automated tests to execute in.
 - Go to "/tools/tms-utils/cycle.js" file and replace PROJECT_ISSUE_KEY with any issue key of the project you want to integrate test executions to.
-- run "node ./tools/tms-utils/cycle.js" and you will see project cycle's in console logs.
+- run "node ./tools/tms-utils/cycle.js" command in terminal and you will see project cycle's data in console.
 - Pick cycle you need and place it's ID into DEMO_CYCLE_ID env variable.

 7. (NOT REQUIRED).
 To get TEST_DETAILS_FIELD_ID follow those steps: